 AMQP Handling: Queue Declaration

 This goes through another process called the prequeue process.
-Iit will check: “Is the queue a master queue or a slave queue?”
-If it's a master queue, it will start the master queue and then initialize it with the backing queue, initialize your queue index and the message store.
+It will check: “Is the queue a leader queue or a follower queue?”
+If it's a leader queue, it will start the leader queue and then initialize it with the backing queue, initialize your queue index and the message store.

 For RabbitMQ 3.7 the message stores are per view host.You'd have a transient and a persistent message store.
 After that, your queue process will start.
 I will send init new.
 And, thus, the recovery strategy.
 That's mentioned to the queue which will proceed on more initialization steps.
 So there's quite a lot that takes place here.
-And if it’s a slave, the slave queue will be started from the mirror queue - slave process.
+And if it’s a follower, the follower queue will be started from the mirror queue - follower process.

 AMQP Handling: Bind Queue to Exchange